HumanBrainProject/coallocation-slurm-plugin/README.md

 cp output.txt $SLURM_SUBMIT_DIR/.
 #end of job script
 ```
 This simple job receives a text file, called `input.txt` (located in the same directory of `sample.sh`) as input and produces an output file, called `output.txt` (located in the same directory of `sample.sh`), by appending a new line of string to the end of the input file.
-In this job script, the environment variable `SLURM_SUBMIT_DIR` refers the directory from which sbatch was invoked and `HPC_LOCAL` refers to the working directory (mapped in lps or hps tier) in the compute node running the job.
+In this job script, the environment variable `SLURM_SUBMIT_DIR` refers the directory from which `sbatch` was invoked and `HPC_LOCAL` refers to the working directory (mapped in lps or hps tier) in the compute node running the job.

-Because the sbatch’s arguments are specified respecting the job requirements, for instance to ask Slurm to use hps tier for I/O operations, we could submit this job as follows:
+Because the `sbatch`’s arguments are specified respecting the job requirements, for instance to ask Slurm to use hps tier for I/O operations, we could submit this job as follows:
 ```
 sbatch sample.js --hps-path=/hps
 ```